- Study Mode: Full Time

 Why study at Buckinghamshire New University?

-You’ll also gain first-hand experience through work-based learning in either paid employment or voluntary roles.
+You’ll gain first-hand experience through work-based learning in either paid employment or voluntary roles.

 Here at BNU we recognise that many students applying for this course may not have entered the programme through the traditional academic requirements.
 We offer support from our Learning Development Unit on a one-to-one basis, tailored to your individual learning needs.